syncfusion-content/uwp-docs/uwp/DataGrid/Export-To-Excel.md

 ---
 layout: post
-title: Export to excel in SfDataGrid
+title: Export To Excel in UWP DataGrid control | Syncfusion
-description: How to export the SfDataGrid into excel.
+description: Learn here all about Export To Excel support in Syncfusion UWP DataGrid (SfDataGrid) control and more.
 platform: uwp
 control: SfDataGrid
 documentation: ug
 ---

-# Export to Excel
+# Export To Excel in UWP DataGrid (SfDataGrid)

 SfDataGrid provides support to export data to excel.
 It also provides support for grouping, filtering, sorting, paging, unbound rows, merged cells, stacked headers and Details View while exporting.